neuromatch/impact-scholars/output-guidelines/micropublications.md

 - [Octopus](https://www.octopus.ac/)

 ## Submission Form
-All teams are required to submit a micropublication at the end of the program.
-The submission form will be provided at a later date.
+All teams are required to submit a micropublication at the end of the program using [this form](https://airtable.com/appbxcAKe1D5c5xwY/shrfNgoCoS1e9pLge).

 ### Deadline
 3 March, 2025

 ## Submission guidelines
 Your micropublication submission must include specific components.
 Here are the guidelines for each:

 #### Type of research